AliBee87/WeekSalmon/README.md

 Then, in your terminal, input the following to **install React:**

 ```
-npx-create-react-app [file name of your choosing]
+npx create-react-app [file name of your choosing]
 ```

 Then, enter